 Of course, we all seem to have an innate resistance to change and it can certainly be annoying when program changes occur after you have finally become comfortable with the package.
 At these times, it’s incredibly helpful to have a PCB design software developer that is equally concerned with usability and the ease of adjusting to changes as they are about functionality and capability improvements.
 At Altium, we employ a user-centric DNA approach to product development that is focused on providing you with the most advanced and intuitive PCB design software in the industry without compromising simplicity and ease of use.
 Let’s see how this approach is implemented in Altium Designer® by looking at menu changes and switching units.

 Menu Changes for Altium Designer 18

 Altium Designer 18 is an improvement over the previous version of the PCB software design package.
 To implement the program capability and functionality advancements such that engineers and designers realize the greatest benefit, there are some new menu changes.
 Instead of defining all the menu changes, it is probably more useful to take a comprehensive look at the new Altium Designer user interface (UI).

 Altium Designer 18 Main Menu

 Altium Designer 18 startup UI

 The startup UI for Altium Designer, shown above, consists of two levels of menus and a set of “easy access” tabs distributed around the perimeter.
 This layout style enforces a recurring theme that exists throughout the program of various access options.
-The top-level menu bar consists of icons that should be recognizable as they are fairly common for most programs: top right corner - Save, Open File, Redo and Undo; and top left corner - Search, Minimize, Resize, and Close.
+The top-level menu bar consists of icons that should be recognizable as they are fairly for most programs: top right corner - Save, Open File, Redo and Undo; and top left corner - Search, Minimize, Resize, and Close.
 The second level consists of program specific menus: